crisprVerse/Tutorials/Building_Database_Human_Cas9/README.md

 ### Specifying the genome

-We specify a `BSGenome` object that contains the reference genome of the target organism:
+We specify a `BSGenome` object that contains the DNA sequence of the human genome in hg38 coordinates:

 ``` r
 bsgenome <- BSgenome.Hsapiens.UCSC.hg38